 We moved on to check the speeds of European countries and US connections, before going long-distance to locations including Singapore and Hong Kong.
 These results normally vary considerably, but, oddly, Secure Connection averaged 50Mbps almost everywhere, with only Singapore falling marginally behind at 40-45Mbps.

-Whatever our uncertainty over Secure Connection's peak performance, what we can say for sure is its lowest speeds were excellent at around 40Mbps.
+Whatever our issues with these peak speeds, what we can say for sure is the lowest speeds were excellent at around 40Mbps.
 If you're more interested in reliability than having the fastest possible downloads, Secure Connection should appeal.

-The Kaspersky website sells Secure Connection more on its privacy and security features than any website unblocking abilities.
+The Kaspersky website sells Secure Connection more on its privacy and security features than any site or service unblocking abilities.
 There's a line explaining that it "lets you access more sites and content", but there's no mention of Netflix or any other site you might particularly want to view.

 The US server gave us better results, allowing instant access to US-only YouTube clips.